 A young physician who was also a student of chemistry, and a dabbler in strange experiments, employed a little orphan boy as assistant.
 One day he ordered the boy to watch over, and stir without stopping, a certain chemical mixture which was to serve for a very delicate experiment.
 At the appointed time the chemist came back, and found the mixture successfully blent — but beside it lay the little boy, dead of the poisonous fumes.

 The young man, who was very fond of his assistant, was horrified at his death, and in despair at having involuntarily caused it.
-He could understand why the fumes should have proved fatal, and wishing to find out, in the interest of science, he performed an autopsy, and discovered that the boy’s heart had been transformed into a mysterious jewel, the like of which he had never seen before.
+He could not understand why the fumes should have proved fatal, and wishing to find out, in the interest of science, he performed an autopsy, and discovered that the boy’s heart had been transformed into a mysterious jewel, the like of which he had never seen before.
 The young man had a mistress whom he adored, and full of grief, yet excited by this strange discovery, he brought her the tragic jewel, which was very beautiful, and told her how it had been produced.
 The lady examined it, and agreed that it was beautiful.
 “But,” she added carelessly, “you must have noticed that I wear no ornaments but earrings.
 If you want me to wear this jewel, you must get me another one just like it.”

 What’s great about the story is that this is actually how luxury goods work in our world.
 Rendered invisible by the shiny, commodified final product is the bloody labor history of its production.